ias09/comparative-analysis-of-PSO-and-GA/README.md

   - Personal best position
   - Global best position

-You can tune:
-- Number of particles
-- Number of iterations
-- Inertia weight, cognitive/social coefficients
-- Penalty coefficients

 ### 2️⃣ Genetic Algorithm (GA)

 - Each **chromosome** is a permutation of customer IDs.